 Accenture is equipping more than 400,000 people with Microsoft's OneDrive for Business to enhance the way employees work.
 See more.View Transcript

 Microsoft OneDrive for Business fits with several of Accenture’s IT strategic directions—being cloud first, enhancing security and empowering our people to work in the New.
 In addition, OneDrive offered seamless integration with Microsoft Office, used company-wide.
 Microsoft also demonstrated the proven ability to scale cloud storage to meet Accenture’s needs.
-These reasons and the compelling benefit of moving files off laptops to secure cloud storage to help reduce the risk of data loss and data theft led Accenture’s internal IT organization to deploy OneDrive company-wide.
+These reasons and the compelling benefit of moving files off laptops to secure cloud storage to help reduce the risk of data loss and data theft led Accenture’s global IT organization to deploy OneDrive company-wide.